 When you get a cavity, you’re in pain.
 Instead of waiting to schedule an appointment with your dental expert, call right away.
 Yonkers Dental Spa has Saturday and Sunday dentists for your convenience.
 Treating your cavity and getting you back to your routine is much simpler when you have access to a dentist on Saturday and Sunday.

-A hole in a tooth, another way to say you have a cavity, can be caused by tooth decay, a lost dental filling or even eating disorders.
+A hole in a tooth, another way to say you have a cavity, can be caused by tooth decay, a lost dental filling, or even eating disorders.
 The bacteria in your mouth creates a thin film on your teeth called plaque.
-The bacteria in the plaque makes acid as a byproduct, which eats into the tooth enamel, eventually causing a hole or cavity to form.
+The bacteria in the plaque make acid a byproduct, which eats into the tooth enamel, eventually causing a hole or cavity to form.
 Eating disorders — or even heartburn — increase the amount of acid in your mouth and can accelerate the decay process.

-Cavities usually occur in the pits and crevices on the top of your teeth, in the hard-to-reach areas between your teeth and at the gum line.
+Cavities usually occur in the pits and crevices on the top of your teeth, in the hard-to-reach areas between your teeth, and at the gum line.
 Cavities leave your tooth susceptible to infection.
-A tooth infection is painful and can lead to lost teeth, gum disease or bone infections that can be life-threatening.
+A tooth infection is painful and can lead to lost teeth, gum disease, or bone infections that can be life-threatening.
 For your health and continued beautiful smile, visit your family dentist.

-Formation of Cavities through Decay
+Formation of Cavities Through Decay

 - Tiny openings or holes form in your enamel.

 - The plaque turns into a harder substance called tartar, which only your dentist can remove.

 - The faster the decay and demineralization occur, the more acid and bacteria get into your teeth.

 - White spots on your teeth may be an early sign of decay.